 Between

-Huntsman International, a company incorporated under the [•] with its registered office at [•] (‘Equipment Lessor’, which expression shall include its successors and assigns) on the First Part;
+1. [•], a company incorporated under the [•] with its registered office at [•] (‘Equipment Lessor’, which expression shall include its successors and assigns) on the First Part;

 And

-[•], a company incorporated under the [•] with its registered office at [•] (‘Equipment Lessee’, which expression shall include its successors and assigns) on the Second Part.
+2. [•] Limited Şirketi is a private limited liability company incorporated in the Republic of Turkey, before İstanbul Trade Registry, with its registered address at [•] (‘Equipment Lessee’, which expression shall include its successors and assigns) on the Second Part.

 In the Agreement, the Equipment Lessor and Equipment Lessee shall collectively be referred to as ‘Parties’ and individually be referred to as ‘Party’.